Updated August 2023

 “My little buddy last summer was a very quiet and private 13-year-old girl mourning the loss of her father, who died suddenly of a heart attack.
 Her parents got divorced a few years ago, but she still saw him in the afternoons as he cared for her and her siblings when they got home from school.
 Not only was she adjusting to not having him there every day, but she was also going to be transferring to a more challenging private school in the fall.
 She was still adjusting to the changes going on all around her when we met.”

-“A” is 7-year-old and lost her father to a homicide last year.
+“Alicia is a 7-year-old who lost her father to a homicide last year.
 She lives with her mother in DC.
-“A” is quiet, smart, and quick to laugh or lend a hand.
-Her buddy was Dianne who does social work in a hospice for her full time job.
+Alicia is quiet, smart, and quick to laugh or lend a hand.
+Her buddy was Dianne who does social work in a hospice for her full-time job.
 This was Dianne’s first year at Camp but had done a similar Camp previously.
-Dianne lost her sister to a car accident when she was 11 and her sister was 10.
+Dianne‘s sister died in a car accident when she was 11 and her sister was 10.“

 “Our group’s youngest girl was Maggie, who is 6.
-Maggie’s caretaker (her grandmother) died and she now lives with her mother and two siblings (who were also at Camp) in DC.
-Maggie bonded quickly with her group, both buddies and campers, and took the end of camp the hardest.
+Maggie’s caretaker (her grandmother) died, and she now lives with her mother and two siblings (who were also at Camp) in DC.
+Maggie bonded quickly with her group, and took the end of camp the hardest.
 Maggie’s buddy was Marissa.
 Marissa was the youngest buddy in our group at 25 and this was her first year.
 Marissa is working towards her MSW so she was well prepared.
-Marissa lost her best friend in a car accident.”
+Marissa’s best friend died in a car accident.”

-7-year old Kevin misses his older sister who died of cancer.
+7-year-old Kevin misses his older sister who died of cancer.
 He has also lost a grandmother, a live-in grandfather and an uncle.
 Kevin is a born comedian and entertained both his fellow campers and buddies with original songs, dancing, and other antics.
-His buddy was Sean – a first-time buddy at Camp Forget-Me-Not/Camp Erin DC.
-Sean lost his father to cancer.
+His buddy was Sean – a first-time volunteer at Camp Forget-Me-Not/Camp Erin DC.
+Sean’s father died of cancer.

 Watch Camp Videos